OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

 that do not work without multithreading.

 The statements executed in a task parallel program form a directed acyclic graph (DAG).
+Most statements execute sequentially.
 A spawn node has one incoming edge and two outgoing edges.
 A sync node has one outgoing edge.
 Two statements are said to be logically parallel if neither precedes the other in DAG order.
 Whether they actually run in parallel (at the same time) depends on scheduling.
+Statements that are not in parallel are said to be in series.

 ```cilkc
   int x = cilk_spawn f(); // the body of f()...